caneara/varnish/docs/writer.md

 ## Demo

-A working demo of the widget is available on [CodeSandbox](https://codesandbox.io/s/lumeno-ui-writer-demo-ytvo84).
+A working demo of the writer widget is available on [CodeSandbox](https://codesandbox.io/s/lumeno-ui-writer-demo-ytvo84).
 If you experience errors while CodeSandbox is rendering the widget, then you should click the refresh button within the sandbox's browser panel to rebuild the widget.

 ## Installation